 The proliferation of mobile technologies is making that possible: Gartner reports that by 2016, more than 30 percent of "bring your own device"(BYOD) strategies will leverage personal applications, data, and social connections for enterprise purposes.

 "The next generation wants to work this way naturally," says Jody Thompson, author of Why Managing Sucks and How to Fix It.
 "They're entering an old-fashioned, twentieth-century system, and what we're telling them doesn't fit with how they think and how they move stuff along."

 In his book Accelerate: Building Strategic Agility for a Faster-Moving World, Harvard Business School professor John P. Kotter notes critical metrics that define the speed of our current economy—the steady growth of patent applications over the past 50 years, the rapid increase in the numbers of shares traded on the New York Stock Exchange, and the explosion of data stored on hard drives around the world.

 With markets moving so fast, demands on senior executives to make timely decisions are also increasing—while tolerance for error is growing ever smaller.

 "CEOs these days are given one term in office," said John Challenger, chief executive officer of Challenger, Gray & Christmas, told Newsweek in 2013.
 "If they're very successful, they might get four more years."

-Despite this talent shortfall, PwC's 17th Annual Global CEO Survey found that 62 percent of US CEOs expect to hire more people in 2014.
+Despite this talent shortfall, PwC's 18th Annual Global CEO Survey found that 50 percent of CEOs expect to hire more people in 2015, with 81 percent saying their organizations are looking for a much broader range of skills.
 That leaves human resources executives stuck between market forces and executive demands.